GoodBoyNeon/GoodBoyNeon/README.md

 ## Hello!
 I am [GoodBoyNeon](https://neon.is-a.dev)
-*Hey! thanks for visiting my profile!
+> *Hey! thanks for visiting my profile!
 I am a high-school programmer.
 I spend my day in NodeJS and Typescript.
 I mostly work on discord bots, but sometimes I do some web development too!.*

 ## 🚀 About Me
 I'm a backend engineer and discord bot developer based in Nepal.
-I am currently in high-school with the aim to be a software engineer in the near future!
+I am currently in school with the aim to be a software engineer in the near future!

 ## 🛠 Skills